Last reviewed August 16, 2026

 Does the original factory horn need to stay operational?

 Yes — and Hawaii actively verifies this.
-Hawaii’s annual vehicle safety inspection checks the factory horn for the 200-ft audibility requirement under Haw.
+Hawaii’s annual vehicle safety inspection checks the factory horn for operation and audibility under Haw.
 Code R. §19-133.2-33.
 A disconnected or inoperative factory horn is a fail at inspection — meaning your registration renewal is blocked until the issue is corrected.

 Keep the factory horn wired to its OEM button.
 Install the train horn on a separate, dedicated switch.